Accountability and Resiliency

-My story is of accountability, learned at the very young age of five, when my oldest brother Mark; a Wide Receiver for Ara Parseghian on the storied Notre Dame football team died in a tragic accident that impacted my family for years to come.
-Lessons learned from this tragedy forward, helped shape my leadership acumen.
+My story of accountability and resiliency was learned at the very young age of five, when my oldest brother Mark; a Wide Receiver for Ara Parseghian on the storied Notre Dame football team died in a tragic accident.
+The lessons I learned from this tragedy, helped shape my leadership accountability and resiliency acumen.

 Elite U.S. Navy Ceremonial Guard

 After High School I joined the elite U.S. Navy Ceremonial Guard; assigned to President Ronald Reagan’s White House staff and Arlington National Ceremony.
-I participated in several State dinners, ceremonies and more than 3000 military funerals and escorts.
-I even had the privilege of flying on Air Force One and was pictured in Newsweek Magazine.
+I’ve participated in several White House State dinners and more than 3000 military funerals.
+I even had the privilege of flying on Air Force One!

-As a street cop, I quickly learned that having the Authority to act and then taking Action; holding citizen’s Accountable provided me the basis for leading and supervising in a way that was simple.
+As a street cop, I quickly learned that having the Authority to act and then taking Action; and holding people Accountable provided me the basis for leading that was simple.
 I quickly learned it was also an easily teachable and a transferable skill to others.
-Becoming an international accountability keynote speaker and trainer was the obvious choice for me.
+Becoming an international accountability and resiliency keynote speaker and trainer was the obvious choice for me.

-Now with more than two decades as a Police Officer, Patrol and Detective Sergeant I’ve led a variety of teams and units including; robbery/homicide, gang and sex crime teams.
-With several years now as a senior leader in the federal law enforcement arena, I’ve sharpened those skills and have been presenting them around the globe.
+Today with nearly three decades as a Police Officer, I’ve led a variety of teams and units, including; robbery/homicide, gang and sex crime teams.
+With several years as a senior leader in the federal law enforcement arena, though I’ve struggled in many ways, I’ve also learned and sharpened skills and have been presenting them around the globe.

 Two Tragic Days

-I’m on a mission to help organizations build dream teams, one behavior at a time.
-If learning the true meaning of being accountability; book Matthew Brandt-The Accountability Cop now!
+I’m on a mission to help organizations build dream teams through accountability and resiliency.
+If learning the true meaning of accountability and resiliency are your priorities, you need to; book Matthew Brandt-The Accountability Cop now!